papernest disclaims that they are not currently in partnership with Sainsbury

 Is Sainsbury’s Energy Closing?

-In early 2019, Sainsbury’s Energy stopped taking on new customers and announced that it was ending its partnership with British Gas.
+In early 2019, they stopped taking on new customers and announced that it was ending its partnership with British Gas.
 Existing customers were automatically switched over to British Gas when the collaboration came to an end.

-However, rather than closing, Sainsbury’s Energy simply switched energy partner.
+However, rather than closing, they simply switched energy partner.
 The company has now teamed up with Npower and is taking on customers, and offering energy deals, once more.